-This elegant native tree species with a very small distribution range can reach a height of 15m and occurs most often in open tall forests (Picture 1).
+This elegant native tree species with a very small distribution range can reach a height of 15m and occurs in open tall forests (Picture 1).
 Bark is dark brown in colour, firm and rather smooth with shallow longitudinal fissures (2).
 New emerging foliage is a bright yellow green with a fern like appearance (3).
-Sprays of golden yellow flowers held on long raceme bloom for a short time in mid winter (4).
-Bipinnate compound leaves with an alternate arrangement feature up to 15 pinnae holding more than 20 leaflets each which are; very small up to 4 mm in length, oblong in shape, soft and finely hairy (5).
-Distribution: Kalang River Catchment NSW mid-north coast.
+Sprays of golden yellow flowers are held on long racemes and bloom for a short time in mid winter (4).
+Bipinnate compound leaves with an alternate arrangement feature up to 15 pinnae holding more than 20 leaflets each, which are; very small only up to 4 mm long, oblong in shape, soft and finely hairy (5).
+Distribution: Kalang River Catchment on the NSW mid-north coast.

 Norfolk Island Pine Araucaria heterophylla

 The natural distribution of this stately tree is restricted to Norfolk Island, but it is a common ornamental tree planted along Australia's foreshore and in many other parts of the world.
 The distinctive symmetrical shape (habit) and impressive height of more than 50m makes identification of this species relatively easy (1).
 Bark on older specimen is very rough, flaky in texture and grey-brown in colour (2).
-The male cone develops at the very end of branchlets and reaches up to 10cm in length (3).
+The male cone develops at the very end of branchlets and reaches up to 10 cm in length (3).
 The female cone disintegrates on the tree and the fallen individual cone scales, containing the edible seed, can be collected beneath the tree.
-The seed shown in the middle of the image measures about 4 cm in length.
-Leaves of mature trees, arranged in a whorl formation, are; claw-like in shape, up to 10mm long, hard and prickly to touch (5).
+The seed, shown in the middle of the image, measures about 4 cm in length.
+Leaves of mature trees are arranged in a whorl formation.
+They are; claw-like in shape, up to 10 mm long, hard and prickly to touch (5).
 Distribution: Norfolk Island, about 1400 km east of the New South Wales north coast.
 Note: Closely related to the Hoop Pine A.cunninghamii (Page 7) and the Bunja Pine A.bidwillii (Page 2), all conifers but not true pine trees.

 To locate trees by botanical name or to find related species go to:Species List Botanical, which also shows all family names.